kumahq/kuma-website/docs/docs/dev/documentation/gateway.md

 A builtin gateway Dataplane does not have either inbound or outbound configuration.

-To configure your gateway Kuma has these policies:
+To configure your gateway Kuma has these resources:

 - [MeshGateway](../policies/mesh-gateway.md) is used to configure listeners exposed by the gateway
 - [MeshGatewayRoute](../policies/mesh-gateway-route.md) is used to configure route to route traffic from listeners to other services.